 Keep abreast and put in place backup systems and new technologies that allow Bridge staff o have access to Bridge systems as evidenced by "up time" reports showing any system outages.
-Outcome: Bridge system up time is 100%
+Outcome: Bridge system up time is 95%.
+There was one system outage due to a hack of the phone system modem.
+The problem has been addressed and corrected.
+It will not happen again.

-Currently the Bridge is experiencing difficultly hiring and onboarding staff, turnover is higher than the desired goal, youth worker compensation is lower than peer organizations.
+Currently the Bridge is experiencing difficultly hiring and onboarding staff, turnover is higher than the desired goal, youth worker compensation has been lower than some peer organizations.